omrfrkaytnc/disaster_predictor_app_nlp/README.md

 The Disaster Tweet Claasification Application classifies whether a tweet indicates an occured disaster or not.
 This Application processess the text removing URLs, HTML Tags, Emojis and other Non-ASCII characters, punctuations and stopwords.
 Furthermore, the tweets are tokenized, Lemmatized and Encode them as part of Feature Enigneering.
-A custom desinged Classifier built with Stacking Naive Bayes, Logistic Regression and SVM Classifier is used for prediction.
+A custom desinged Classifier built with Multinomial Naive Bayes is used for prediction.

 # Project Planning: